-If equipped with Adaptive Cruise Control (ACC), it allows the driver to select the cruise control set speed and following gap.
+If equipped, Adaptive Cruise Control (ACC) allows the cruise control set speed and following gap to be selected.
 Read this entire section before using this system.
 The following gap is the following time between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
 If no vehicle is detected in your path, ACC works like regular cruise control.
 ACC uses camera and radar sensors.

-If a vehicle is detected in your path, ACC can apply acceleration or limited, moderate braking to maintain the selected following gap.
+If a vehicle is detected in your path, ACC can speed up the vehicle or apply limited, moderate braking to maintain the selected following gap.
 To disengage ACC, apply the brake.
-If ACC is controlling your vehicle speed when the traction control system (TCS) or electronic stability control system activates, the ACC may automatically disengage.
-See \Traction Control/\ Electronic Stability Control \( \phi \) 191.
-When road conditions allow ACC to be safely used, the ACC can be turned back on.
+If ACC is controlling your vehicle speed when the Traction Control System (TCS) or StabiliTrak/Electronic Stability Control (ESC) system activates, ACC may automatically disengage.
+See Traction Control/Electronic Stability Control

-ACC will not engage if the TCS or StabiliTrak electronic stability control system is disabled.
+□ 179.
+When road conditions allow ACC to be safely used, ACC can be turned back on.
+ACC will not engage if the TCS or StabiliTrak/ESC is disabled.

 ACC has limited braking ability and may not have time to slow the vehicle down enough to avoid a collision with another vehicle you are following.
-This can occur when [Continued]

-vehicles suddenly slow or stop ahead, or enter your lane.
+This can occur when vehicles suddenly slow or stop ahead, or enter your lane.
 Also see "Alerting the Driver" in this section.
 Complete attention is always required while driving and you should be ready to take action and apply the brakes.
-See Defensive Driving \$\dip 159\$.
+See Defensive Driving \$\dip 148\$.